Operations, Services, and Use of Collection Policy

 a.
 Library staff will process patron requests immediately.

 b.
 Patrons will be notified by CJPL when the borrowed material has arrived.
-Patrons have three business days to pick up the loaned material.
+Patrons have seven business days to pick up the loaned material.

 c.
-If the material is not picked up during the three business day period, the material will be returned to the loaning Library.
+If the material is not picked up during the seven business day period, the material will be returned to the loaning Library.

 d.
 Library staff will return borrowed materials immediately when material is returned to CJPL and package material properly in order that no damage will occur during the mailing process.